markstinson/hardware/ISAOPL3/README.md

 Another theory is that I do not use electrolytic 10uF capacitors as in the original design, they are 10uF without polarity, but in principle I think that should not affect the operation.

 Is the width of the tracks?
 Is the position of the components?
 Is it the quality or type of components?
 Those're the questions.

+Issue found:

+The problem is in the 1uF WIMA capacitors.
+If after losing the sound I download them with my finger, it works again!

+There is a slight difference with the design of the Resound OPL, I have put the 1uJ63 on it and they use the 1uM63.
+I will try to determine that it is not any other design problem, in principle by replacing them with 1uF MLCCs.